aptos-labs/aptos-core/aptos-move/framework/move-stdlib/doc/hash.md

 # Module `0x1::hash`

-Module which defines SHA hashes for byte vectors.

-The functions in this module are natively declared both in the Move runtime as in the Move prover's prelude.
+Module which defines SHA hashes for byte vectors.<br/><br/> The functions in this module are natively declared both in the Move runtime<br/> as in the Move prover&apos;s prelude.

 -  [Function `sha2_256`](#0x1_hash_sha2_256)